djiang0825/NGS_barcode/README.md

 ### Gilbert-Varshamov Bound (Lower Bound)

 The Gilbert-Varshamov bound provides a lower bound guarantee that a code of at least this size exists.
-For DNA sequences, it states:
+For DNA sequences (i.e., alphabet of 4 characters: A, T, G, C), it states:

 $$M \geq \frac{4^n}{V(n,d-1)}$$